Ultimate Cornelius Real Estate Investing Guide for 2026

 Housing

-The city of Cornelius demonstrates a median home value of , the entire state has a median market worth of , while the figure recorded nationally is .
+The city of Cornelius shows a median home value of , the state has a median market worth of , while the figure recorded nationally is .

-In the rental property market, the median gross rent in Cornelius is .
-Median gross rent across the state is , with a national gross median of .
+In the rental market, the median gross rent in Cornelius is .
+The entire state's median is , and the median gross rent throughout the country is .

-The rate of occupied houses and apartments in Cornelius is , and the percentage of unused homes and multi-family units is .
+The combined occupied percentage for homes and apartments in Cornelius is , while the vacancy percentage for these units is .

 Housing Quick Stats